Introduction

-Cherry eye is a common eye condition that can affect dogs.
-Cherry eye refers to a prolapse or protrusion of the third eyelid in dogs and is not life-threatening, however, it can cause discomfort and may require immediate veterinary attention.
-In this short article, I will delve into the causes, signs and treatment of cherry eye in dogs.
+It is an eye condition that can affect dogs.
+It refers to a prolapse or protrusion of the third eyelid in dogs and is not life-threatening, however, it can cause discomfort and may require immediate veterinary attention.
+Lets delve into the causes, signs and treatment of cherry eye in dogs.

 Causes